gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 - **Network Security Groups (NSG)** : are stateful, provide more granular control, and can be applied at the instance (or specific virtual NICs) level, automatically managing connection states.
 And used for controlling inbound and outbound traffic in cloud computing environments.

-- VPC (Virtual Private Cloud) Peering : Allows direct network connections between two VPCs without using the public internet.
+- **VPC (Virtual Private Cloud) Peering** : Allows direct network connections between two VPCs without using the public internet.

-- VPC Endpoints : Enable private connections to cloud services within the same cloud provider’s network, improving security and performance.
+- **VPC Endpoints** : Enable private connections to cloud services within the same cloud provider’s network, improving security and performance.

 - **VPN Connections** : Establish a secure, encrypted Internet connection between an on-premises network and cloud resources.

 ### Advantages

-- Flexibility & Scalability: VPCs offer flexible network configurations and allows mixing products from different vendors.
+- Flexibility & Scalability : VPCs offer flexible network configurations and allows mixing products from different vendors.
-- Automation: VPCs integrate with IAC for automated and high speed deployments.
+- Automation : VPCs integrate with IAC for automated and high speed deployments.
-- Security: Multi-layered security options like ACLs and security groups enhance protection.
+- Security : Multi-layered security options like ACLs and security groups enhance protection.

 ### Challenges

-- Potential Single Point of Failure: Loss of VPC connectivity can affect the entire network.
+- Potential Single Point of Failure : Loss of VPC connectivity can affect the entire network.
-- Security: Proper configuration and regular audits of ACLs and security groups are essential to prevent misconfigurations.
+- Security : Proper configuration and regular audits of ACLs and security groups are essential to prevent misconfigurations.

 ## Network Function Virtualization (NFV)

-Network Function Virtualization is a transformative concept that is reshaping the telecommunications industry by introducing agility and flexibility to hardware-dependent networks.
+**Network Function Virtualization** is a transformative concept that is reshaping the telecommunications industry by introducing agility and flexibility to hardware-dependent networks.

 It provides network flexibility and the ability to respond to the needs of cloud services and virtualization technologies

-Network Function Virtualization relies on three main component to work
+### Three main components to work

 1. **NFV Infrastructure** includes the hardware and virtual resources necessary for deploying, managing, and executing VNFs.